MeshTailor: Cutting Seams via Generative Mesh Traversal: Method Details

-\paragraph{Coordinate-based vertex features.} Each vertex coordinate $\mathbf{v}_i\in\mathbb{R}^6$ is first embedded by a Fourier feature encoder $\phi(\cdot)$.
-We concatenate the embedding with the raw coordinates and project it into a learnable point feature:
+\paragraph{Coordinate-based vertex features.} Each per-vertex feature $\mathbf{v}_i\in\mathbb{R}^6$ (position concatenated with normal) is first embedded by a Fourier feature encoder $\phi(\cdot)$.
+We concatenate the embedding with the raw feature and project it into a learnable per-vertex feature:

 where $d_p=384$ in our default setting.

 \paragraph{Mesh connectivity encoder.}